-Wenjuan Ye joined NCATS in 2011 as a research scientist of biology in the thymine group, working to develop and optimize cell-based biochemical assays with small molecules identified in fully automated robotic screening.
+Wenjuan Ye is a research scientist of biology on the thymine team within NCATS’ Division of Preclinical Innovation, where she develops and optimizes cell-based biochemical assays with small molecules identified in fully automated robotic screening.
 She evaluates new technologies, resulting in proposals for new screening strategies and novel assays formats; confirms assays; and determines EC50 specificity for primary samples.

 Ye earned her Bachelor of Medicine from the First Medical School of Shanghai in China and received certification in laboratory technical skills from Boston University School of Medicine’s Cambridge Biomedical Careers Initiative.

 As part of the team led by Marc Ferrer, Ph.D., Ye collaborated with several research groups to establish and optimize the assay model to search a small molecules library to find drug candidates for several medical problems.
 For example, the parathyroid hormone receptor type-1 (PTHR1) plays critical roles in maintaining blood calcium and phosphate levels, as well as in controlling bone remodeling.
 Although researchers have known for decades about the bone anabolic effect of intermittent treatment with PTH, the identified PTHR1 agonists provide promising candidates for further drug development for treating hypoparathyroidism and osteoporosis.